 Online, flexible delivery courses have been made available within our Diocesan secondary schools to cater for specific student needs and to address equity issues associated with existing distance education.
-It is not our intention to replace existing face-to-face classes with flexible delivery modes.
-What we are endeavouring to do is maintain a Catholic education for our students and to provide them with access to subjects that traditionally have created timetable difficulties due to their very small candidature.
+The intention is to provide students with access to subjects that traditionally have created timetable difficulties due to their very small candidature.

-The delivery of these subjects can and will be achieved through the use of internet technologies.
 Students must have access to a computer with reliable internet access at home.
-A teacher will use this infrastructure to teach students in various other schools, across several Dioceses.
-Some lessons will involve being on-line together at the same time, i.e. synchronously.
-Students follow up these lessons by accessing course materials and resources and completing set work in their own time; this can take place at school during the normal school day or at home in the student's own time.
-However, in order to meet the course requirements and to cater for all schools and students it will be necessary to timetable the synchronous classes after school each week.
-This is similar to existing arrangements for Extension English, Mathematics and History that already exist in some schools although students would not need to remain at school in order to participate.
+A teacher will use online resources to provide lesson material, run class lessons/discussions (online conferencing), setting and collecting work.
+Students follow up these lessons by accessing course materials and resources and completing set work in their own time; this can take place at school during the normal school day or at home in the student's own time..
 For most courses students will also be required to travel to a regional location at least twice per year to work with the teacher face to face.